Liang’s Garden Restaurant

 We have been sending the most amazing takeaways, home with local families since 2009.
 The proof of our excellence is the base of loyal take-out customers we have gained over the years.
 Join the crowd, they make no mistake in choosing Liang’s Garden Restaurant in Lansing, Illinois for great Chinese take-out week after week (some of them, day after day!)

 (and crave a million times after that)

 Shrimp in Lobster Sauce is a rich Cantonese-American treat.
 It starts with onions, garlic-black bean sauce and ground pork.
-The shrimp are added and at the last minute an egg is folded into the mix.
+The shrimp are added than at the last-minute an egg is folded into the mix.
 What emerges is a thick, tasty treat that will redefine your idea of comfort food.
 This dish is attempted by chain Chinese joints and other mom and pops.
-Wow do they fail miserably.
+Wow, they fail miserably.
 You must try ours.